Skip to content

 Jacksonville, the state line, and the first Georgia decision

 The southern question is simple: should the drive keep its metropolitan scale a little longer, or should it move quickly into coastal Georgia logic?
-Jacksonville is the launch anchor that frames that choice.
+Jacksonville is the launch anchor that frames that choice, and the Jacksonville-to-Savannah trip turns that choice into a practical day shape.

 2 · Golden Isles middle